 Keep an eye globally

-This can be seen most clearly when contrasting the UK and France, who have both extended their respective lockdown arrangements, and Denmark and Norway who have both begun to relax theirs — reopening childcare, some schools and certain services like hairdressers.
-Ecommerce brands in the UK and France continue to achieve 60-90% growth in revenue compared to this time last year, while Denmark and Norway move towards the baseline set at this point in 2019.
+This has gotten clearly evident when contrasting the UK and France in a phase when both countries extended their respective lockdown arrangements, while Denmark and Norway begun to relax theirs — reopening childcare, some schools, and certain services like hairdressers.
+Ecommerce brands in the UK and France continued to achieve 60-90% growth in revenue compared to this time last year, while Denmark and Norway moved towards the baseline set at this point in 2019.

-3. Stay at home for work and play
+3. Lockdowns: Stay at home for work and leisure

-More than 3.9 billion people, or half of the world’s population, have now been asked or ordered to stay at home.
-According to Love the Sales in the UK, exercise equipment, beauty/grooming and loungewear are the big winners in the new ‘Lockdown Economy’, with record levels of demand.
+More than 3.9 billion people, or half of the world’s population, have been asked or ordered to stay at home.
+According to Love the Sales, in the UK exercise equipment, beauty/grooming, and loungewear are the big winners in the new ‘Lockdown Economy’, with record levels of demand.

-Working from home is also having an impact as waist-up video conferencing becomes the norm.
+Moreover, working from home is having an impact on clothing as waist-up video conferencing becomes the norm.
 ‘Top half’ clothing categories (t-shirts, formal shirts, jumpers) are being searched for 132% more than ‘bottom half’ clothing (trousers, shorts, joggers).

-Our smec Market Observer is showing just how volatile the market is at present and how advertising spend on categories is reflecting this — for example, it’s not a good time to be advertising insurance, but it is a good time for car mechanics.
+Our Google Ads reports are showing just how volatile the market is at present and how advertising spending on categories is reflecting this — for example, it’s not a good time to be advertising insurance, but it is a good time for car mechanics.